jamiemcstay/Project-1/README.md

 ### music.html

->The music page was to feature a section for listening and for watchin videos of the band.
+>The music page was to feature a section for listening and for watching videos of the band.
 Given that Blood Red are a fictional band, I obviously didn't have original audio and video files, or actual an actual spotify/youtube account that I could use to embed songs or videos from.
 As an alternative I used audio files that I downloaded from Uppbeat.io and used audio elements to feature them on the page.
 Then, I embedded some youtube videos of other bands.

 #### Listen Section